Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Liberty and its opponents have scored at least 56.5 points -- this matchup's over/under -- only once this year.
+- Liberty has combined with its opponents to score more than 56.5 points only once this year.

-- UL Monroe's games have gone over 56.5 points in two opportunities this season.

-- Saturday's over/under is 5.6 points higher than the combined 50.9 PPG average of the two teams.

-- The 50.7 combined points per game that these two squads have allowed this season are 5.8 fewer than the 56.5 over/under in this contest.
+- These two squads combine to surrender 50.7 points per game, 5.8 fewer than this contest's over/under.

-- The Flames and their opponents score an average of 55.3 points per game, 1.2 fewer than Saturday's total.
+- The average total in Flames games this season is 55.3, 1.2 points fewer than Saturday's total of 56.5 .

+- The 56.5 over/under in this game is 3.8 points higher than the 52.7 average total in Warhawks games this season.

 Liberty Stats and Trends